apache/metron/metron-interface/metron-alerts/README.md

 ## Caveats
 * UI uses local storage to save all the data.
 A middleware needs to be designed and developed for persisting the data
+* Users cannot search for the contents of the comment's in the Alerts-UI

 ## Prerequisites
 * The Metron REST application should be up and running and Elasticsearch should have some alerts populated by Metron topologies